 After Titan member Cyborg (Vic Stone) dies, he is brought back to life by the alien race known as the Technis.
 However, Vic has a new Techni body, goes by the name Cyberion, and has very little of his humanity left.
 Vic travels to Earth from the Techni planet, kidnaps the Titans (old and new, including obscure members like Flamebird aka Bette Kane aka the former Bat-Girl), and puts them into artificial simulations, similar to what the Key did to the JLA recently.
 After the Titans are rescued, the JLA decides that there is nothing left of Vic within Cyberion, and thus he must be destroyed.
 The Titans don’t believe this and begin a fight with the JLA!
 Eventually, Vic’s consciousness is fully restored and his mind is downloaded into the war-suit known as the Omegadrome.
 NOTE: Nightwing will later reveal that he has a clone of Vic Stone and Cyborg gets his old body back!
 Hmmm… Nightwing has clones of his buddies, eh?
 Oy vey.

-–REFERENCE: Ever since the quake, Oracle has been burdened with a lot more responsibility than she’s ever had before.
+–REFERENCE: In Birds of Prey #2-5.
+Ever since the earthquake, Oracle has been burdened with a lot more responsibility than she’s ever had before.
 Not only that, Oracle has been running her “Birds of Prey” operations with Black Canary for over a year now.
 Therefore, to keep an eye on her, Bruce bugs Oracle’s apartment headquarters with hidden cameras and audio recording devices.
 Batman and Alfred spy on Babs from an alternate underground “Batcave” amidst the rubble of downtown Gotham.
 (Batman will use a variety of these makeshift bases during NML).
 Batman secretly oversees Oracle’s handling of an overseas affair in Rheelasia, which involves Black Canary, Jason Bard, and Robin taking on Jackie Pamerjanian, Hellhound, and Blockbuster.
 This incident leaves Jason Bard permanently blind.
 After this, Canary deals with The Ravens and Kobra.
-All of this stuff takes place in Birds of Prey #2-5.

 –Birds of Prey #6